mdn-pent/ctf-writeups/HacksVault/Hacking Zettelkasten/TryHackMe/Brute It.md

 ## Unshadow

-Now we create the 2 files and use [Unshadow](../../3%20-%20Tags/Hacking%20Tools/Unshadow.md) to reveal the password :
+Now we create the 2 files and use `unshadow` to reveal the password :

 ```
 ┌──(mdn0x㉿mdn0xonKali)-[~/THM/CHALLENGES/Easy/bruteit]